zowe/docs-site/docs/guides/api-mediation-security.md

   * `$ZOWE_ROOT_DIR/api-mediation/keystore/local_ca/localca.keystore.p12`
     - private key of the local CA

-Local CA key store can be accessible only by the user that is installing and managing the Zowe runtime.
+Local CA keystore can be accessible only by the user that is installing and managing the Zowe runtime.

 ### Import the local CA certificate to your browser

 The local CA certificate is not trusted outside of the API Mediation Layer by default.
-You need to add it to the trust store of the REST API clients and to your browser.
+You need to add it to the truststore of the REST API clients and to your browser.

 The public certificate in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `$ZOWE_ROOT_DIR/api-mediation/keystore/local_ca/localca.cer` where `$ZOWE_ROOT_DIR`  is the directory that was used for the Zowe runtime during installation.